 Reference of Legal Instruments

-The difference in Interpretation/Opinion
+The Difference in Interpretation/Opinion

-With regards to this, Mayer figures out the presence of doctrines of several sects as well as schools of law for facilitating the interpretation of Sharia law in this modern era.
+With regard to this, Mayer figures out the presence of doctrines of several sects as well as schools of law for facilitating the interpretation of Sharia law in this modern era.
 In addition to this, scholars and judicial practitioners also have their own different interpretations.

-Although there is tolerance regarding the difference in opinions of various schools in Islamic history, yet the author contends that conflicts may emanate by the prevalence of these differences when talking about the possible/reasonable restrictions.
+Although there is tolerance regarding the difference in opinions of various schools in Islamic history, the author contends that conflicts may emanate from the prevalence of these differences when talking about possible/reasonable restrictions.
 The exact and objective limitations can only be obtained if there is consensus among various schools, sects and traditions.
 It is important here to realize that it is easier said than done because development can also lead to arbitrariness in the interpretation procedure.

 Exploring Egalitarianism

 According to the Human Rights viewpoint, the equality principle is not in compliance with discrimination on the basis of sex and religion.
 She further goes on to make a comparative analysis of gender equality in the USA and Iran.
-She is filled with immense praise for the pioneering documents like UIDHR, the constitution of Iran which guarantees equal rights regardless of caste, class, race, poverty, colour etc, yet there remains vagueness regarding its application for women in particular.
+She is filled with immense praise for pioneering documents like UIDHR, the constitution of Iran, which guarantees equal rights regardless of caste, class, race, poverty, colour etc, yet there remains vagueness regarding its application for women in particular.

-Now, taking up the Quran as a source, numerous domestic/private rights of the women are discussed.
-Instruments like the draft constitution of Al Azhar, Saudi Basic Law, Convention on Elimination of All Forms of Discrimination against Women (CEDAW), UDHR, Cairo Declaration etc, are thoroughly examined to check the implementation of the women’s rights.
+Now, taking up the Quran as a source, numerous domestic/private rights of women are discussed.
+Instruments like the draft constitution of Al Azhar, Saudi Basic Law, Convention on Elimination of All Forms of Discrimination against Women (CEDAW), UDHR, Cairo Declaration etc., are thoroughly examined to check the implementation of women’s rights.
 Towards the end of the chapter, the sex stereotypes and their presence even in the present times are discussed.

-The plight of Religious Minorities
+The Plight of Religious Minorities

 Another important issue is that of gender and sexual orientation.
-Lesbian, Gay, Bisexual and Transgender (LGBT) identities are considered as a sin and are strongly prohibited according to Sharia.
-Although the Organization of Islamic countries embellishes the UN system of protection of human rights and accepts their universality, yet they refuse to give special protection and recognition to these vulnerable groups.
+Lesbian, Gay, Bisexual and Transgender (LGBT) identities are considered a sin and are strongly prohibited according to Sharia.
+Although the Organization of Islamic countries embellishes the UN system of protection of human rights and accepts their universality, they refuse to give special protection and recognition to these vulnerable groups.

 Several Islamic countries are infamous for the harsh punishments given to those who convert their religion from Islam.
 They are given a chance to repatriate to their parent religion but are admonished for their actions.
 The author analyses various doctrines and cases to have a clear insight into the violations of religious rights in Iran and Saudi Arabia.